 Exam Pattern:

-• Objective questions including MCQs, MSQs and NAT.
+- Objective questions including MCQs, MSQs and NAT.

-• 65 questions and 100 marks in total
+- There are 65 questions worth 100 marks

 Approach:

-• Structured study plan.
+- Structured study plan

-• Solving previous year questions and regular revision.
+- Solving previous-year questions and regular revision

 4. Staff Selection Commission (SSC) Combined Graduate Level (CGL) Exam